Comparison Guide

 Misconception breaker

-The key difference
+The key difference in plain language

 Product cost only

-- Represents supplier invoice only
+- Supplier invoice amount only

 Full landed cost

-- Matches real cost-to-stock inventory
+- Represents real cost to stock inventory

 Landed cost per unit = (Product cost + Shipping + Duty + VAT/Tax + Insurance + Other fees) / Units received